vpmammana/tjd3s_projind_20250703/README.md

 # tjd3s-app

-The Web app runs on Port 8090, PHP my admin runs on port 8092 using a docker container Run the commands in quatations in the following order
+The Web app runs on Port 8090, PHP My Admin runs on port 8092 using a docker container Run the commands in quatations in the following order

 ## Steps to run: